hmrc/income-tax-mtd-changelog/README.md

 ---
 ### 11 June 2024

+#### Individuals Employments Income API

+Existing version 1.0 updated in Sandbox with the following changes.

+##### Fixed

+Fix incorrect FORMAT_VALUE errors for Create and Amend Other Employment Income endpoint.
+The paths returned in FORMAT_VALUE errors for some fields under `lumpSums` were incorrectly suffixed with “Item”:

+- `benefitFromEmployerFinancedRetirementSchemeItem` path element corrected to `benefitFromEmployerFinancedRetirementScheme`
+- `redundancyCompensationPaymentsOverExemptionItem` path element corrected to `redundancyCompensationPaymentsOverExemption`
+- `redundancyCompensationPaymentsUnderExemptionItem` path element corrected to `redundancyCompensationPaymentsUnderExemption`

 #### Self Employment Business API

 The following changes are now available in Sandbox and Production for all versions.